relatedcode/RelatedDB/README.md

 }
 ```

-However you can narrow down the number of changes by using a condition:
+However, you can narrow down the number of changes by using a condition:

 ```swift
 let observerId = User.createObserver(db, types, "OBJ.age > 40") { method, objectId in